JaviPerea/Holoconference/README.md

      ```
      python main.py --connect
      ```

-### Receiver Setup and Execution
-1. **Receiver Requirements:** Ensure you have the Godot Engine installed.
-2. **Running the Receiver:**
-   - Open the Godot Engine.
-   - Load the project that contains the receiver scene.
-   - Run the receiver scene "EscenaComunicacion.tscn" from within the Godot editor.

 ## Notes
 - **Execution Order:** Start with the server, followed by the receiver, and then the sender.